We change our hair, our clothes, where we live, and even the way we use software.

 IT department shakeup

-Once fully adapted to SaaS solutions, changes will most likely be made to your IT department.
-When using on-premise software, your in-house IT team will handle the infrastructure, as well as supporting the system, but when applications are within the cloud, you may find this isn’t necessary.
+Once fully adapted to SaaS solutions rather than cloud services, changes will most likely be made to your IT department.
+When using on-premise software, your in-house IT team will handle the infrastructure with very little downtime, as well as supporting the system, but with hybrid cloud solutions, you may find this isn’t necessary.

 There are specific advantages and disadvantages to this potential shakeup.
 For instance, if you don’t need as robust of an IT department, there are some cost savings in having a smaller team.
 Additionally, it can be difficult to keep internal IT employees up to speed on the many software solutions within your tech stack, especially when you consider how quickly the tech landscape often changes.
 An outsourced vendor will have a large enough IT team of experts to assist with customers across a wide scope of industries.